Entropy Bounds for Grammar-Based Tree Compressors: String straight-line programs versus higher-order empirical entropy of strings

 A \emph{straight-line program} (SLP) for a string $w$ is a context-free grammar that produces only the string $w$.
 The size of an SLP is the sum of the lengths of the right-hand sides of the production rules of the context-free grammar, see e.g. \cite{Loh12survey} for details.
-We prove that for each $n \geq 1$ there exists a string of length $2^{n+1}-1$, which is highly compressible with SLPs, but whose $k^{th}$-order empirical entropy takes maximal values.
+We prove that for each $n \geq 1$ there exists a string of length $2^{n+1}-1$, which is highly compressible with SLPs, but whose $k^{th}$-order empirical entropy is close to the maximum.